 Cosmic Rays have been present throughout the entire evolutionary history of life on our planet and so this display reinforces our connection with the universe and the importance of science and understanding the natural world.

-However, the project has no agenda other than the first of what I hope are thought-provoking art/science installations.
+The project had no agenda other than the first of many thought-provoking art/science installations.
 Which will provide an interesting window into the universe and the natural world around us, leaving the observer to form their own connections and conclusions.

-The system used for playing sounds and other IoT functions utilises the latest Raspberry Pi Zero W and the code for this has been developed by Paul Schulz.
+The system used for playing sounds and other IoT functions utilises the latest Raspberry Pi Zero W and the code was developed by Paul Schulz.
+The IoT setup was very successful with this arrangement and were able to stream live data to another computer where it was mapped into music using MAX/MSP software.

 PCB Layout of the central detector 96.5mm X 63.5mm